vk98/jobboard/README.md

 ##To see specific offer run
 "`remotegigs-offer ###`, for example `remotegigs-offer 291` where ### is the number of the offer"
 ##How to use the filter
 "The filter is set by criteria.yaml in the directory.
-It is separated in two groups `allOfThis` and `anyOfThis`, as follows the first one will filter by all the criterias, while the second one - by any of them."
+It is separated in two groups `includesAll` and `includesAny`, as follows the first one will filter by all the criterias, while the second one - by any of them.
+`# Group 1 filters by all of these (first AND second AND third ...)
+includesAll:
+     - 'front-end'
+     - 'full-stack'

+# Group 2 filters additional by any of these (first OR second OR third..)
+includesAny:
+     - 'front-end'
+     - 'c#'`
+"